MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-distributed-availability-groups.md

 ---
 title: "Configure a distributed availability group"
 description: "Learn how to configure a distributed availability group by using a Transact-SQL example.
-Also learn where to find information about distributed availability groups." ms.custom: "seodec18" ms.date: "01/28/2020" ms.prod: sql ms.reviewer: "" ms.technology: availability-groups ms.topic: how-to ms.assetid: f7c7acc5-a350-4a17-95e1-e689c78a0900
+Also learn where to find information about distributed availability groups."
 author: MashaMSFT
 ms.author: mathoma
+ms.date: "01/28/2020"
+ms.prod: sql
+ms.technology: availability-groups
+ms.topic: how-to
+ms.custom: seodec18
 ---
 # Configure an Always On distributed availability group
 [!INCLUDE [SQL Server](../../../includes/applies-to-version/sqlserver.md)]